Soprano, alto, tenor, bass

 Even the hills and trees rejoice!

-When we moved to West Kilbride in 2011 we were quickly persuaded to join the church praise band.
+When we moved to our current village in 2011 we were quickly persuaded to join the church praise band.
 I wasn’t too keen – I felt it was a job for a younger person and didn’t fancy myself as a rock dinosaur.
 In fact, when a member of the congregation congratulated me on my playing, I must admit to being none too gracious, expressing the view that I was past my sell-by date.

 I realised the congregation was still divided about modern worship.
 It wasn’t fair to ask a young person who only knew three chords to take responsibility.
 God was very clearly telling me that, at that particular juncture, I should use my skill as a classical guitarist.